EnricoCorsaro/FAMED/docs/source/getting_started.rst

      >>> star.find_islands(force=True)

+The ``force`` option overwrites any existing solution that was obtained in a previous run.
 With this interactive method, you can change specific configuring parameters and recompute just the steps that you need to.

 If the input configuring parameter ``save_progress_pickle`` is set to 1, a pickle of the star object is saved in the results directory of each star after both the ``make_islands()`` and ``find_islands()`` functions have been run.
 The keyword ``load_islands`` can be set to ``True`` when creating a ``Global`` object to load the pickled data.